MacaJohn/alx-low_level_programming/0x00-hello_world/README.md

-this is a readme file for betty stile
+script that runs a C file through the preprocessor and save the result into another file.